mindersec/minder/docs/docs/ref/rules/branch_protection.md

 ## `branch_protection_allow_force_pushes` - Whether force pushes are allowed to the branch

-Permit force pushes for all users with push access.
+This rule allows you to permit force pushes for all users with push access.

 ### Entity
 - `repository`